All content on Lab Tests Online has been reviewed and approved by the Editorial Review Board.

 What is being tested?

 Bone is the rigid, hard connective tissue that comprises the majority of the skeleton in humans.
 It is a living, growing tissue that turns over at a rate of about 10% a year.
 Bone markers are blood and urine tests that detect products of bone remodeling to help determine if the rate of bone resorption and/or formation is abnormally increased, suggesting a potential bone disorder.
-The markers can be used to help determine a person's risk of bone fracture and to monitor drug therapy for people receiving treatment for skeletal disorders including osteoporosis.
+The markers can be used to help determine a person's risk of bone fracture and to monitor drug therapy for people receiving treatment for bone disorders, such as osteoporosis and Paget disease.

 Bone is made up largely of type-I collagen, a protein network that gives the bone its tensile strength and framework, and calcium phosphate, a mineralized complex that hardens the skeletal framework.
 This combination of collagen and calcium gives bone its hardness, and yet bones are flexible enough to bear weight and withstand stress.
 More than 99% of the body's calcium is contained in the bones and teeth.
 Most of the remaining 1% is found in the blood.

-Throughout a person's lifetime, bone is constantly being remodeled to maintain a healthy bone structure that conforms to the person's needs.
+Throughout a person's lifetime, bone is constantly being remodeled to maintain a healthy bone structure.
 There are two major types of cells within bone: osteoblasts and osteoclasts.
 Osteoblasts are the cells that lay down new bone, but they first initiate bone resorption by stimulating osteoclasts, which dissolve small amounts of bone in the area that needs strengthening using acid and enzymes to dissolve the protein network.

 Osteoblasts then initiate new bone formation by secreting a variety of compounds that help form a new protein network, which is then mineralized with calcium and phosphate.
 This on-going remodeling process takes place on a microscopic scale throughout the body to keep bones alive and sturdy.